2023 Most Popular Sociology Bachelor's Degree Schools in Mississippi

 Check out the sociology bachelor's degree programs at these schools if you want to attend one of the most popular in Mississippi.

-Our 2023 rankings named Mississippi State University the most popular school in Mississippi for sociology students working on their bachelor’s degree.
-Located in the town of Mississippi State, Mississippi State is a public school with a very large student population.
+Our analysis found Mississippi State University to be the most popular school for sociology students who want to pursue a bachelor’s degree in Mississippi.
+Located in the town of Mississippi State, Mississippi State is a public college with a very large student population.

 Women make up 79% of the sociology majors at the school.